Sunday, Janurary 17th | 9:00 AM - 12:00 PM

-The Student Leader Retreat (SLR) is a 2 day program that strives to create a space where Georgia Tech students can practice their leadership skills by collaborating with other organizations and administrators in order to develop relationships to better serve their constituents.
+The Student Leader Retreat (SLR) is an annual program that strives to create a space where Georgia Tech students can practice their leadership skills by collaborating with other organizations and administrators to develop relationships to better serve their constituents.
 Those skills and the synergy created among the participants will be utilized to focus on collaborative solutions to campus issues that impact the campus culture.
 For nearly 15 years, the Student Leader Retreat has provided a forum for student leaders, staff, and faculty to engage in meaningful dialogue around campus issues and initiatives.
 These issues and initiatives are brainstormed and problem-solved by the student leaders.
 Staff and faculty provide resources and support as they move through this process of innovation.

 In 2018, Student Engagement and the Division of Student Life engaged LeaderShape's Catalyst Program to deliver a day-long program to explore the question "Who are you as a student leader?"; students engaged in conversations on self-development and taking control of their own personal leadership story.
 Bringing together 40 students from Tech's 500+ registered student organizations, the retreat began with an evening of exploring personal strengths and developing skills to strategize and manage strengths within student leader teams.